 A study conducted by the American Journal of Health found that African Americans have a lower rate of addiction (11.5%) compared to whites (12%), but a higher rate of addiction when compared to Afro-Caribbean Americans (9.6%).
 This difference is most pronounced among women.
-African American women have an addiction rate of 6.3%, while Afro-Caribbean women had a 2.8% rate of addiction.
-Historically, first generation Afro-Caribbean Americans have lower rates of addiction, possibly due to social and spiritual beliefs that differ than other cultures.
-However, second and third generation Afro-Caribbean had high er rates of addiction compared to first-generation Afro-Carbbeans.
+African American women have an addiction rate of 6.3%, while Afro-Caribbean women have a 2.8% rate of addiction.
+First generation Afro-Caribbean Americans have lower rates of addiction, possibly due to social and spiritual beliefs that differ from other cultures.
+However, second and third generation Afro-Caribbeans have higher rates of addiction compared to first-generation Afro-Caribbeans.

 Looking for a place to start?

 Similar to members of the LGBTQ community, African Americans and Afro-Caribbeans have endured minority stress.
-Racial profiling, police brutality, and violence within some communities within the black community, unequal professional and educational opportunities, and many other challenges and frustrations disproportionately affect the black community.
-This can cause minority stress, which can manifest as anxiety, depression, feelings of hopelessness and helplessness, and other mental and emotional consequences that can lead to substance abuse disorders.
+Racial profiling, police brutality, violence within some communities within the Black community, unequal professional and educational opportunities, and many other challenges and frustrations disproportionately affect the Black community.
+This can cause minority stress, which can manifest as anxiety, depression, feelings of hopelessness and helplessness, and other mental and emotional consequences that can lead to substance use disorders (SUDs).

-Although 20.4% of the African Americans and Afro-Caribbean Americans report drinking alcohol in the last month, alcoholism is one of the 3 leading causes of death in these communities recent years.
-African Americans who consume alcohol suffer more health-related problems than other groups; death from cirrhosis was “1.27 times more common” in African American and Afro-Caribbean communities than whites.
-Furthermore, alcoholism in the black community resulted in a “10% higher death rate,” and black people received fewer health care benefits when compared to other races.
+Although only 20.4% of African Americans and Afro-Caribbean Americans report drinking alcohol in the last month, alcoholism is one of the 3 leading causes of death in these communities in recent years.
+African Americans who consume alcohol suffer more health-related problems than other groups; death from cirrhosis was “1.27 times more common” in African American and Afro-Caribbean communities than in whites.
+Furthermore, alcoholism in the Black community resulted in a “10% higher death rate,” and Black people received fewer health care benefits when compared to other races.

 Additionally, African Americans drank “less than whites, but drank in larger amounts when they did drink.”
 Essentially, on average, African Americans drink less frequently than their white counterparts but struggle more with binge drinking.